Quantum paramagnetism and magnetization plateaus in a kagome-honeycomb Heisenberg antiferromagnet: Triplon analysis

 For the concreteness of discussion, let us focus in Fig.~\ref{fig:QPD-trip} on the triangular region on right-hand-side, given by $0 \le J_C \le 1/3$ $\bigcap$ $ J_A \ge J_C$ $\bigcap$ $ J_B \ge J_C $.
 It is formed by joining the top corner, right corner and the centroid.
 (The other two similar regions are related to this one by the cyclic permutation of $J_A$, $J_B$, $J_C$.).
 In this region of the phase diagram, for $J_C=0$, we have independent AB-hexagons with exact HS ground state having a finite energy gap to triplet excitations.
 We find that for small non-zero $J_C$, the triplon excitations of the renormalized HS state are still gapped, and the mean singlet weight per hexagon, $\sbar^2$, is close to 1.
 See Fig.~\ref{fig:dis-HS} for triplon dispersions in the gapped HS phase.
 We also find that closer to the corners of the ternary diagram, the results from the HS state triplon analysis correctly approach the DS case.
 See Fig.~\ref{fig:Eg-trip} for the energies of the HS and DS states from triplon analysis as a function of $J_B$ for $J_C=0.1$.
 For small values of the inter-hexagon interaction (i.e., $J_C$ here), the HS state is always lower in energy than the DS state.
 Hence, the model clearly realises the HS phase near the three sides of the ternary diagram.
 This behaviour from the AB-hexagon side continues upto $J_C \approx 0.18$.

 For $J_C \ge 0.18$, the DS state is found to become lower in energy than the HS state, but only when either $J_A $ or $J_B$ is very close to $J_C$.
 This level-crossing happens across the blue-dotted lines in Fig.~\ref{fig:QPD-trip}; also see the inset of Fig.~\ref{fig:Eg-trip}.
 The gapped HS phase with respect to the AB-hexagons still holds good for the most part, except very close to the interface with AC (or BC) hexagonal phase.
-At the interface between, say, the AB and AC hexagonal phases, the $B$ and $C$ bonds would naturally compete to partner with the $A$ bonds to form the respective HS state.
+At the interface between, say, the AB and AC hexagonal phases, the B and C bonds would naturally compete to partner with the A bonds to form the respective HS state.
 So, when the exchange interactions of comparable values on B and C bonds are strong enough, it is possible that it is favourable for neither of them to partner with A. This is what this level-crossing seems to be hinting at.
-In the present analysis, the DS state of A-dimers happens to offer an alternative for the B and C bonds to be treated freely and not bound to $A$.
+In the present analysis, the DS state of A-dimers happens to offer an alternative for the B and C bonds to be treated freely and not bound to A~\footnote{In Ref.~\cite{BKThesis}, the model with exact dimer singlet ground state on kagome-honeycomb lattice has $(J_A,J_B,J_C)$ $=$ $(0.5,0.25,0.25)$, apart from some frustrating interactions.
+Notably, it lies precisely on the interface inside the DS phase marked by the blue-dotted lines in Fig.~\ref{fig:QPD-trip} here.}.
 But it does not exclude the possibility of an alternate description of this competing cross-over region.

 At $J_C = 0.23$, we for the first time find the HS phase to become gapless along the $J_A=J_B$ line.
 This closing of the triplon gap (at the $\Gamma$ point in the Brillouin zone) is found to occur in a continuous manner.
 See Fig.~\ref{fig:gapHS} for the triplon gap in the HS phase.
 For $J_C>0.23$, we get a finite region of the gapless HS phase in the middle.
 It is a common knowledge that the gapless triplons describe magnetic order~\cite{Sachdev1990,PG2016}.
 Hence, what we find here is a quantum phase transition from the gapped hexagonal singlet phase to the N\'eel antiferromagnetic phase.
 The thick black line in Fig.~\ref{fig:QPD-trip} is the boundary of this quantum phase transition.